Home / Cognitive Dissonance

 What to Do:

-Practice aligning your thoughts, feelings, and actions with reality.
+3.)
+You need to practice aligning your thoughts, feelings, and actions with that reality.

 Why: